realpython/realpython-blog/2015/2015-12-29-development-and-deployment-of-cookiecutter-django-via-docker.markdown

 Navigate to the `dev` IP (port 8000) in your browser to view the Project quick start page with debugging mode on and many more development environment oriented features installed and running.

-Kill the server, initialize a new git repo, commit, and PUSH to GitHub.
+Stop the containers (`docker-compose stop`), initialize a new git repo, commit, and PUSH to GitHub.

 ## Deployment Setup